Twelve-Day War: In Israel

 Following the initial Israeli strikes on Iran, Israel declared a state of maximum alert, with the IDF urging civilians to remain in shelters in anticipation of further attacks.
 Public gatherings were prohibited, schools were closed, and flights at Israel's main airport were canceled as precautionary measures.
 Iran threatened to target American, British, and French bases and vessels in the region if they assist Israel in countering Iran's strikes.

 Israel launched an airlift operation to repatriate 100,000 Israelis stranded abroad due to the conflict.
 Israel's flag carrier El Al, along with local airlines Israir and Arkia, announced that they would participate, with El Al stating that repatriation flights were scheduled from Athens, Budapest, Milan, Rome, Paris, and London.
 Cruise ship operator Mano Maritime also announced its intent to participate.
 The first two flights departed from Larnaca, Cyprus, on 18 June and returned hundreds of citizens.

 The Iranian attack on the Weizmann Institute, a "world-leading multidisciplinary research institution in the natural and exact sciences" caused severe damage to advanced medical and biological research.
 A Weizmann professor told The Times of Israel that colleagues from around the world have shown solidarity with the institute.
 Israel has consistently targeted Iranian nuclear scientists for assassination in a bid to undermine Iran's nuclear program.
 Additionally, it is reported that the institute is collaborating with Israeli defense establishments.
 The strike wiped out a hub of cancer research that had international reach.
 Scientists report that "everything inside was lost", including "irreplaceable samples" from cancer patients from the United States, France, Switzerland, and other countries, decades‑old cell lines, cancer biomarker studies, and anti-cancer vaccinations research.
 Many other research labs were ruined by the attack, including the neuroscience lab.
 Among the lost research material, the most valuable scientifically was more than 2000 transgenic Drosophila lines, a tool for genetic research.

+During the war, there was a shortage of bomb shelters among Arab towns, causing frustration among Arab Israelis about safe spaces in times of missile attacks.
+In response, a network of Arab professionals teamed up to create a website that locates shelter areas for local residents in these towns.
+Mahdi Kabaha, one of the co-founders of the project, stressed that the group is "filling the gap that the state is supposed to fill" and expressed dissatisfaction with the lack of preparation from the state on this matter before the war began.